-- Complete a minimum of 120 semester credit hours, including 36 credit hours in courses numbered 300 and above and earn a minimum cumulative grade point average of 2.00. - Complete the general education requirements. - Complete QEP requirement UNIV 111 Wellness for Life. - Complete a minimum of 30 semester credit hours in residence.
+- Complete a minimum of 120 semester credit hours, including 36 credit hours in courses numbered 300 and above and earn a minimum cumulative grade point average of 2.00. - Complete the general education requirements. - Complete a minimum of 30 semester credit hours in residence.
 The last 36 credit hours earned prior to graduation must include 30 credit hours in residence. - Complete the requirements for a major field of specialization with a minimum cumulative grade point average of 2.25, unless otherwise specified by major department.
 No class with a grade below a Cmay apply toward the major or area of emphasis.
 Classes listed as cognates are included in the major.
 A minimum of 12 hours in the major field must be taken in residence. - Take a comprehensive examination in the field of study as designated by the major.